calcmogul/controls-engineering-in-frc/README.md

 * Add code examples of each type of model augmentation
-* Mention steady-state feedforward implementation example in case_study_ff.py
+* Mention steady-state feedforward implementation example in case_study_ff.py for model augmentation
+* Mention u_error as example of model augmentation

 ### Finish incomplete topics